codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 ### Sending Requests to Azure AD B2C

-There's 2 functions that are members of the `PublicClientApplication` class from the MSAL library which we're going to use to get the correct tokens in order to make the Web API call.
+There are 2 functions that are members of the `PublicClientApplication` class from the MSAL library which we're going to use to get the correct tokens in order to make the Web API call.

 The first is: `AcquireTokenSilentAsync` and the other is: `AcquireTokenAsync`.